cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/Pickers.md

 - `Picker` has no `onDismiss` method like a `Sheet` that could be used to return focus when the picker is closed.

 Platform Defects:
-- Wheel style Pickers do not have sufficient text contrast for their non-selected options.
+- Wheel style Pickers do not have sufficient text contrast for their non-selected options, Apple Feedback Assistant #: FB15338784.
 - Wheel style Pickers do not support Large Content Viewer.

 ## Applicable WCAG Success Criteria